lekhrajdinkar/02-spring/02_docker/00_architecture.md

 ## key points
-- container/s not completed isolated and sahre host kernal/os, but isolated based namespaces.
+- container/s not completed isolated and share host kernal/os, but isolated based **namespaces**.
 - all the process run by container/s, runs on the host but in their own `Namespaces`.
 - **process isolation** : a container cannot see anything out of its namespace.
 - `ps aux` show all process